patrickmichalina/CharacterManager-Client/readme.md

 # Character-Manager
-Having a little fun with some world of warcraft stuff
+Having a little fun with some world of warcraft stuff.
+Check out the app [here](https://character-manager.herokuapp.com/).

 ## Requirements
 1. Node w/ npm